 And execute…considering this is a “training sabbatical” how do I know that I’m improving?
 Perhaps I should be recording my progress.
 Sure, lets add that to the three, I mean, four step plan.

-And execute…I’m home I’m training but I’m not spending much time with my girls (wife and daughter) and I really want to, perhaps I should re-assess my goals and schedule to create time with the family.
-Maybe it’s a good idea to review where I am every now just to make sure this thing is working for me.
+And execute…I’m home I’m training but I’m not spending much time with my daughter and I really want to, perhaps I should re-assess my goals and schedule to create time for that.
+Maybe it’s a good idea to review where I am every now and then just to make sure this thing is working for me.
 I guess that’s now a five step plan.

 And execute…training by myself is great but maybe it would be helpful to train with a friend for further motivation, lets call on some mates.
 Now that was a great idea, I should plan more partner training.

 And execute…I really need to sort out my eating, I do know quite a lot about healthy eating, hmm but there are a couple of things I’m not sure about, yep, lets engage an expert.